When Should you Buy Maternity Insurance?

 There are group health insurance plans that allow you to claim maternity benefits.
 But here again, the cover sub-limits are likely to be inadequate.

 Maternity Policies with Health Insurance benefits

-These products typically take care of not just the delivery expenses but the pre-natal and post-natal expenses incurred with respect to the hospitalisation as well, such as room charges, nursing expenses and the doctor’s fee.
-Beyond that, if the delivery gets complicated, a well selected maternity policy will even cover expenses incurred on an ambulance services in an emergency situation, ICU charges, the surgeon’s fee, anaesthesia, blood, oxygen, operation theatre charges, etc.
+These products typically take care of not just the delivery expenses but the pre-natal and post-natal expenses incurred with respect to the hospitalization as well, such as room charges, nursing expenses, and the doctor’s fee.
+Beyond that, if the delivery gets complicated, a well-selected maternity policy will even cover expenses incurred on ambulance services in an emergency situation, ICU charges, the surgeon’s fee, anesthesia, blood, oxygen, operation theatre charges, etc.

 As a caring gesture, you will find some maternity policies cover the infant in specified events, within the same policy until he/she reaches three months of age.
 In fact, even beyond the initial 3 months, such policies offer the option to continue having the baby covered under your existing policy.
 Just like other health insurance policies, maternity insurance comes with tax breaks, ‘no claim’ bonuses and both the cashless and reimbursement claim options.